 Annex 3

-Example of the arrangement of the approval mark
+Examples of the arrangement of the approval mark and specific identification code

-(See paragraph 2.4.3)

-The approval mark affixed to a filament light source indicates that the light source has been approved in the United Kingdom (E 11) under the approval code 0001.
+The approval mark above affixed to a light source indicates that the light source has been approved in the United Kingdom (E 11) under the approval code 0001.

+The approval mark above affixed to the light source, preceded by the character “ͰE ”, indicates a high-efficiency LED replacement light source that has been approved in The Netherlands (E 4) under the approval code 1953.

+Æ E4 1953

+The AE device bearing the specific identification code shown above has been approved together with a high-efficiency LED replacement light source approved in The Netherlands (E4) under approval number 1953.

 Annex 4